Keirin

 What is Keirin?

-Keirin is a spectacular Velodrome racing sprint discipline that originated in Japan and has been part of the Olympic program since the 2000 Sydney Games.
+Keirin is a spectacular Velodrome sport sprint discipline that originated in Japan and has been part of the Olympic program since the 2000 Sydney Games.
 The term "Keirin" (競輪) literally translates to "racing wheels" and describes a unique race in which six to nine riders start behind a motorized pacemaker.

 What makes Keirin special: Unlike classic sprinting, the race begins in a controlled manner.
 A motorcycle (Derny) sets the pace and gradually accelerates from about 30 km/h to 50 km/h.
 Only when the pacemaker leaves the track – usually 600 to 700 meters before the finish – does the explosive sprint to the finish begin.